tigattack/ansible-rclone-docker-plugin/README.md

 See the [rclone Docker Volume Plugin documentation](https://rclone.org/docker) for further information.
 It's very useful for a deeper understanding of how this works.

+## Requirements

+This role requires the `community.docker` collection.

+You can install it like so: `ansible-galaxy collection install community.docker`

 ## Role Variables

 The most commonly useful variables are documented below.
 More variables and their default values can be seen in [default/main.yml](defaults/main.yml).